Small Satellite Research Laboratory: The Spectral Ocean Color (SPOC) imager

 The Spectral Ocean Color imager, known as SPOC, was a 3U CubeSat.
 It was the University of Georgia's first satellite mission.
-SPOC was launched to the International Space Station on October 2, 2020 from NASA Wallops Flight Facility onboard the Cygnus NG-14 commercial resupply spacecraft.
+SPOC was launched to the International Space Station on October 2, 2020, from NASA Wallops Flight Facility on board the Cygnus NG-14 commercial resupply spacecraft.
 On November 5, 2020, SPOC was deployed from the International Space Station via the Nanoracks CubeSat Deployer, where it officially began its mission.

 The SPOC satellite was selected in by the NASA's Undergraduate Student Instrument Project and NASA's eight CubeSat Launch Initiative to be built in 2016-2018 and launched in 2018, 2019, or 2020.

 The primary objective of the SPOC Satellite mission was to perform the first moderate resolution multispectral analysis of the following phenomena off the Georgia coast from low earth orbit: vegetation heath, primary productivity, ocean productivity, near-coastal sediment, organic matter, and mapping the production of shelf waters and salt marshes.
 The SSRL also sought to build a unique Georgia coastal imagery library that aggregates and classifies all gathered data from SPOC.
 Data from the SPOC mission will supplement the Georgia Coastal Ecosystems Long Term Ecological Research Program's data with data of Sapelo Island from orbit.
 The data sets generated by the SPOC satellite will be comparable to NASA's MODIS sensor on the Terra satellite from the spectral ranges of 450nm - 900nm.